 Comparison of Devanagari and Bangla Visarga

 Both are different and distinct as far as the shape of the character is concerned.
-The Bangla Visarga (Bishargo) is more like a circled character unlike the two dots of Devanagari Visarga.
+The Bangla Visarga (Biśarga /biʃɔrgo/) is more like a circled character unlike the two dots of Devanagari Visarga.

 In-script variants